 The obligation of nuclear disarmament being one of result, the 'step-by-step' approach cannot be extended indefinitely in time, with its insistence on the maintenance of the nuclear sword of Damocles.
-The 'step-by-step' approach has produced no significantly concrete results to date, seeming to make abstraction of the
+The 'step-by-step' approach has produced no significantly concrete results to date, seeming to make abstraction of the numerous pronouncements of the United Nations upholding the obligation of nuclear disarmament (cf. supra).
+After all, the absolute prohibition of nuclear weapons - which is multifaceted, is one of jus cogens (cf. supra).
+Such weapons, as the Conferences on the Humanitarian Impact of Nuclear Weapons have evidenced, are essentially inhumane, rendering the strategy of 'deterrence' unfounded and unsustainable' (paras.
+285-286).

-- 59. Moreover, those initiatives, reviewed in the present Dissenting Opinion (NPT Review Conferences, the establishment of nuclear-weapon-free zones, and the Conferences on the Humanitarian Impact of Nuclear Weapons) referred to by the contending parties in the course of the proceedings before the ICJ in the present case of Obligations Concerning Negotiations Relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament "have gone beyond the inter-State outlook".
+58. Moreover, those initiatives, reviewed in the present Dissenting Opinion (NPT Review Conferences, the establishment of nuclear-weapon-free zones, and the Conferences on the Humanitarian Impact of Nuclear Weapons) - referred to by the contending parties in the course of the proceedings before the ICJ in the present case of Obligations Concerning Negotiations Relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament - "have gone beyond the inter-State outlook".
 In Judge Cançado Trindade's perception, "there is great need, in the present domain, to keep on looking beyond States, so as to behold peoples' and humankind's quest for survival in our times" (para.
+289).

-299). - 60.
-After recalling that nuclear weapons, "as from their conception, have been associated with overwhelming destruction" (para.
-300), Judge Cançado Trindade proceeds to his final considerations (part XX).
-In his own understanding, opinio juris communis- to which U.N.
-General Assembly resolutions have contributed- has a much broader dimension than the subjective element of custom, being a key element in the formation of a law of conscience, so as to rid the world of the inhuman threat of nuclear weapons. - 61.
+- 59. After recalling that nuclear weapons, "as from their conception, have been associated with overwhelming destruction" (para 290), Judge Cançado Trindade proceeds to his final considerations (part XIX).
+In his own understanding, opinio juris communis to which U.N.
+General Assembly resolutions have contributed has a much broader dimension than the subjective element of custom, being a key element in the formation of a law of conscience, so as to rid the world of the inhuman threat of nuclear weapons. - 60.
 U.N.
 (General Assembly and Security Council) resolutions are adopted on behalf of the United Nations Organization itself (and not only of the States which voted in their favour); they are thus valid for all U.N. member States.
 Of the main organs of the United Nations, the contributions of the General Assembly, the Security Council and the Secretary-General to nuclear disarmament have been consistent and remarkable along the years.
-The ICJ, as the principal judicial organ of the United Nations, is to keep in mind basic considerations of humanity, with their incidence on questions of admissibility and jurisdiction, as well as of substantive law. - 62.
+The ICJ, as the principal judicial organ of the United Nations, is to keep in mind basic considerations of humanity, with their incidence on questions of admissibility and jurisdiction, as well as of substantive law. - 61.
 Opinio juris has already had a long trajectory in legal thinking, being today endowed with a wide dimension.
 Already in the XIXth century, the so-called "historical school" of legal thinking and jurisprudence, "in reaction to the voluntarist conception, gradually discarded the 'will' of the States by shifting attention to opinio juris, requiring practice to be an authentic expression of the 'juridical conscience' of nations and peoples".
 With the passing of time, the acknowledgment of conscience standing above the "will" developed further, as "a reaction against the reluctance of some States to abide by norms addressing matters of general or common interest of the international community" (para.
-303).
+293).
 Judge Cançado Trindade adds that